Nola Capital Corporation

 participation in the project’s future profitability.

-needs.
-There are a number of ways we finance these situations, however, reliable financial modeling and a well
+There are a number of ways to finance these situations, however, normal requirements will include financial

 - Expansion of an existing plant